mebusy/notes/dev_notes/rust_modulesystem.md

 ## Modules

-- Each file in Rust (besides main.rs or lib.rs) corresponds to one module in a crate (main.rs and lib.rs are the crate's root).
+> you can create a module with or without inline body.

 > A module without a body is loaded from an external file.
 When the module does not have a path attribute, the path to the file mirrors the logical module path.

+- Each file in Rust (besides main.rs or lib.rs) corresponds to one module in a crate (main.rs and lib.rs are the crate's root).
 - To create a module, you add this line to its parent module (or to lib.rs or main.rs, which makes it a submodule under the crate)
     ```rust
     mod somemod;